 Thoughts are protective mental links to the environment.
 They cause chemical responses in your body that create anxiety, which enables you to survive. (not thrive).
-They are automatic, unconscious and one million times more powerful than your conscious brain.
-That is also one of the reasons using rational means to solve problems arising from the unconscious brain is not very effective.
+They are automatic, unconscious and hundreds of thousands of times more powerful than your conscious brain.
+That is the reason using rational means to solve problems arising from the unconscious brain is not effective.

-“Recent neurological research has demonstrated that the brain has the capacity of neuroplasticity, or the ability to create new nerve pathways in response to life events.
-For example, when you learn to play the piano or swing a golf club, your brain cells have developed a new pathway that is connected to your body.
-These pathways consist of millions of nerve cells.
-The more that pathway is activated or practiced, the stronger it becomes.
-What most doctors do not know is that pain can be caused by this type of learned pathways.
-Even when there’s no tissue damage in the body, such as a tumor, a fracture, or an infection, a learned pathway can cause real, physical pain.” -Dr. Howard Schubiner-
+“Recent neurological research has demonstrated that the brain has the capacity of neuroplasticity, or the ability to create new nerve circuits in response to life events.
+For example, when you learn to play the piano or swing a golf club, your brain cells have developed new pattens of connections that are manifested in your body.
+Billions of nerve connections are involved and are reinforced with repetition.
+What most doctors do not know is that pain can be caused by these types of learned circuits.
+Even when there’s no tissue damage in the body, such as a tumor, a fracture, or an infection, a learned set of connections can cause real, physical pain.” -Dr. Howard Schubiner-

 - See how many NPD symptoms you have by taking Dr. Schubiner’s test.
 (He uses the term Mind Body Syndrome – MBS)